AlyLopez02/README-Fill-In-the-Blank-Generator/README.md

 <a href="https://watch.screencastify.com/v/YSqXtfzvDIa6tB1RBDT9">https://watch.screencastify.com/v/YSqXtfzvDIa6tB1RBDT9</a>

-The file named "number-generator.md" is the example README file created in this video.
+The file named "number-generator.md" is the sample README file created in this video.
+It was created with placeholder information.